veeCan54/01-AWSCostManagementWS/README.md

 **First in a series of AWS hands on workshops.**

-The list is available here - https://catalog.workshops.aws/general-immersionday/en-US.
+The list is available here - https://catalog.workshops.aws/general-immersionday/en-US. <br>
-This is the first module. <br> It deals with **Cost Management and Optimization** and has tasks to monitor cost, create reports and organize information using tags when tracking spending across various AWS services.
+The first module, **Cost - Monitoring and Observability**, has exercises that help understand mechanisms to monitor cost, create reports and organize information using tags when tracking spending across various AWS services.
 The second section has to do with ETL and creating visualisations using a dataset.
 I completed selected tasks in Section 1 that I needed to refresh my memory on.
-Section 2 was a really good learning experience. <br> Let's go over the different tasks.
+Section 2 was a really good learning experience.
+Let's go over each section.

 **Section 1:**